 Texas Ecological Laboratory Program

 For land that loses “ag” valuation, Plateau works closely with our sister company, Braun & Gresham, and together we have an interesting and effective alternative to paying taxes on market value for five years while reestablishing agricultural use.
-Taxes can be returned to “ag” rates immediately if the property is made available for ecological research.
-Most appraisal districts allow an Ecolab property to move into wildlife management after two years or agricultural use after five.
+Taxes can be returned to “ag” rates if the property is made available for ecological research.
 Plateau and Braun & Gresham are uniquely able to set up qualifying Ecolabs through our many relationships with colleges and universities.

-As a conservation-minded landowner, you could substantially reduce your property taxes within just 1 year — while fostering meaningful university studies — by allowing confidential ecological research on your property with the highly successful Texas Ecolab program.
-Under this program, developed by Braun & Gresham, your land could transition into wildlife management use after just two years — a compelling and cost-effective alternative to the minimum of five years of grazing or farming typically required for properties to qualify for favorable Ag tax rates.
+As a conservation-minded landowner, you could substantially reduce your property taxes within five years — while fostering meaningful university studies — by allowing confidential ecological research on your property with the highly successful Texas Ecolab program.
+Under this program, developed by Braun & Gresham, you receive tax savings in the sixth year and transition to Wildlife Management in year seven — a compelling alternative to grazing or farming typically required for properties to qualify for favorable Ag tax rates.

-- Property qualifies for wildlife management valuation after two years.
+- Property qualifies for wildlife management valuation after five years.

 - Advances important scientific research.

 - Enhances relationships with universities and professors.

 - The property must be principally used for research by a college and/or university.

-- Landowner commits to funding and accommodating research projects for a two year period.
+- Landowner commits to funding and accommodating research projects for a five year period.